Originally published December 22, 2022. Updated November 25, 2024.

 Cost & Payment Terms

-The project cost is the amount of money that a client will pay for a project, and the payment describes the method and terms of how it should be delivered.
-Many marketing project contracts would include a down payment at the beginning of the project, and a final payment once all agreed deliverables have been sent and approved.
-Retainer fees can also be involved depending on the type and scope of work.
+The project cost is the amount of money that a client will pay for a project, and the payment describes the method and terms of delivery.
+Many marketing project contracts include a down payment at the beginning of the project and a final payment once all agreed-upon deliverables have been sent and approved.
+Retainer fees can also be involved, depending on the type and scope of work.

-Project costs can be computed in many ways –output based, time-based, etc. Be sure to document these clearly in your SoW document to ensure that there is no confusion when it comes to the financial aspect of your project.
+Project costs can be computed in many ways—output-based, time-based, etc. Be sure to document these clearly in your SoW to ensure that there is no confusion about the financial aspect of your project.

 Signatures Of Involved Parties